sje-mse/yacobo/README.md

 then plug in the usb cable!

 ## Blue Pill Flashing Guide

-#### IMPORTANT
-There is not enough room in the Model M case to accommodate a removable configuration of the Blue Pill using standard socket headers, so the Blue Pill must be soldered directly to the PCB via its pin headers.
-For this reason, it is recommended that the Blue Pill be fully programmed before it is soldered to the PCB.
-That way, should the Blue Pill prove to be defective, it can be replaced without having to desolder 40 pins.

 Before the the yacobo firmware can be flashed to the STM32F103C8T6 on the Blue Pill, we must flash the chip with bootloader that enables USB programming.
 If we have acquired a Blue Pill (or equivalent)